froozen/s-torrent/README.md

 s-torrent
 =========

+![ Normaly, this would be a screenshot ] ( https://i.imgur.com/Ay50Xb7.png )

 A simple torrent-client in C++ using libtorrent-rasterbar

 This project is just getting started, so please don't expect a fully feature-complete